practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 ![plot](./prolog_system_test_in_mozart_1.4.0_in_win11_fails.png)

-No "Oz Browser" windows pops up here for some results (see below for a counter case).
+No "Oz Browser" windows pops up here with some results (see below for a counter case).

 <br/>